kickstandproject/ripcord/doc/source/devref/development.environment.rst

 The unit tests will run by default inside tox env in the ``.tox`` directory.
 Run the unit tests by doing::

-    tox
+  $ ~/.local/bin/tox

 See :doc:`unit.tests` for more details.

-.. _virtualenv:

 Contributing Your Work
 ----------------------

 Once your work is complete you may wish to contribute it to the project.
 Refer to HowToContribute_ for information.
-Nova uses the Gerrit code review system.
+The Kickstand Project uses the Gerrit code review system.
 For information on how to submit your branch to Gerrit, see GerritWorkflow_.

 .. _GerritWorkflow: http://wiki.kickstandproject.org/GerritWorkflow